Did you know that 84% of employees expect companies to provide learning and development (L&D) opportunities?

 Organize content in searchable, modular libraries

-Videos that are too long can be tough to navigate and overwhelm learners, negatively impacting L&D efforts.
+Videos that are too long can be difficult to navigate and overwhelm learners, undermining L&D efforts.
 Rather than share every piece of information in a single video, break topics down into short, focused segments and store them in modular video libraries.

 This can make it easy for employees to revisit specific topics and minimize the risk of mental overload, improving understanding and retention.